CarbonROM/charter/device-support-requirements.md

   * noop
   * row

-* All devices MUST only ship hotplugging drivers provided by the OEM or SoC vendor.
+* All devices SHOULD only ship hotplugging drivers provided by the OEM or SoC vendor.

 ## SELinux status